rkeet/zf-doctrine-encrypt/README.md

 **Note** that, unlike `@Encrypted`, there aren't options to give a type.
 As we can't decrypt the data (it's one-way), there's no need to know what the original type was.
 The response will always be string value.

 ## Controller Examples

 ### Hashing

- A `Hashmanager` service is provided.
-This manager also uses the `HaliteHashingAdapter` but provides functionality that can be used in Controllers and other classes, such as plugins.
+A `HashingService` is provided.
+This service also uses the `HashingAdapter` but provides functionality that can be used in Controllers and other classes, such as plugins.
 The service is registered under the alias 'hashing_service'.
 You can override 'hasing_service' in your own project to provide your own implementation.

- The `HashManager` provides the ability to hash and verify strings.
+The `HashingService` provides the ability to hash and verify strings.
 These are two separate operations, one one-way hashes a string.
 The other does the same (requires the hashed string) and then verifies that both strings are exactly the same (thus verifying).

- In a Controller, to hash a string, simple do:
+In a Controller, to hash a string, simply do:

-     $secret = $this->getHashManager()->hash('correct horse battery staple')
+    $secret = $this->getHashingService()->hash('correct horse battery staple');

 To verify that your dealing the same string a next time, for example to compare passwords on login, do:

-     $verified = $this->getHashManager()->verify('correct horse battery staple', $secret)
+    $verified = $this->getHashingService()->verify('correct horse battery staple', $secret);

 `$verified` will be set to a boolean value.

 To not store any entered data longer than you must, you could compare directly from form data, like so:

-     if($form->isValid() && $this->getHashManager()->verify($form->getData()['password_field'], $user->getPassword()) {
+    if($form->isValid() && $this->getHashingService()->verify($form->getData()['password_field'], $user->getPassword()) {
         // do other things
     }

+### Encryption

+An `EncryptionService` is also provided and works in much the same way as the `HashingService`.
+It provides functionality to encrypt and to decrypt data.

+To encrypt data, do:

+    $encrypted = $this->getEncryptionService()->encrypt('correct horse battery staple');

+To decrypt data, do:

+    $decrypted = $this->getEncryptionService()->decrypt($string);